 Avenue 50 Studios

 About: Avenue 50 Studio is an arts presentation organization grounded in Chicana/o and Latina/o culture, visual arts, and the Northeast Los Angeles area.
 They provide a venue for exceptional, up-and-coming local artists and poets.
 Their monthly art openings and their varied literary events are a testament to the rich diversity that make up Los Angeles.
 Their programming includes art exhibitions, art workshops, lectures, poetry and readings.

-Programs: Avenue 50 is home of the monthly poetry open mic La Palabra hosted by Karineh Mahdessian.
-It also hosts many literary readings throughout the year that include L.A. poets Amy Uyematsu and Sesshu Foster, to release parties for local literary journals like Angel City Review and Askew.
+Programs: Avenue 50 is home of the monthly poetry open mic La Palabra hosted by Angelina Sáenz.
+It also hosts many literary readings throughout the year that include L.A. poets from Amy Uyematsu and Sesshu Foster, to Will Alexander and F. Douglas Brown, coordinated by their Literary Program Coordinator Jessica Ceballos y Campbell.

 Address: 131 North Avenue 50, Highland Park, CA 90042